-- Public and direct consultation will take place until 13 January 2017 - The negative impact is to align government's proposed amendments to the Housing Benefit rules, however this will make it easier for claimants to understand if the scheme contains the same criteria as Housing Benefit criteria.
-The scheme would also align to Universal Credit which is due to be rolled out within the Peterborough area over the next few years - A neutral or positive impact those affected is the introduction of a council tax discretionary hardship policy for claimants that are experiencing significant financial hardship and sought financial advice on their debt
+- o Public and direct consultation will take place until 22 February 2018 - The negative impact is to align government's proposed amendments to the Housing Benefit rules, however this will make it easier for claimants to understand if the scheme contains the same criteria as Housing Benefit criteria.
+The scheme would also align to Universal Credit which is being rolled out within the Peterborough area at present. - A neutral or positive impact those affected is the introduction of a Council Tax Discretionary Hardship Policy for claimants that are experiencing significant financial hardship and sought financial advice on their debt